Introduction

 Amr ibn Salamah said: We later saw most of those circles fighting against us on the Day of Nahrawan alongside the Khawarij.

 This report can be found in Musnad al-Darimi.
+This is the famous report that most people criticize in terms of chain.

-This report is not as strong or early as the other ones.
+As a result, this report is not as strong or early as the other ones.
 In fact, some embellishment is obvious, like Abu Musa al-Ashari being added to the story.
 But, it is useful corroboration.

-5. Other Reports
+1.5 Other Reports

 There are other more disconnected or weaker reports of this incident.
 One narrated by Sayyar Abu al-Hakam, and one by Abd al-Wahid ibn Sabirah.
 However, there is not much benefit quoting them in detail.